SlenderFox/HeatStreetTalentsRevival/ideas.md

 - Would be cool if I could do something with venom mine.
 Maybe make it spread?
 - Explosive headshots are an easy talent idea, good fallback if I cannot think of anything else.
 #### Winston
+- Is very strong at dealing with crowds of squishies.
+- Useless against bosses.
+- Could do something interesting with his ranged attack.
 #### Wrecking Ball
+- Will be extremely strong if enemies have no stuns or hinders.
+- Incendiary rounds would not increases his strength much but be fun to use.
+Risks overlapping with Mauga.
 #### Zarya
+- Effectiveness depends on whether the ai is smart enough to not shoot bubble.
+- Very likely to end up a boring dps hero.
 #### Zenyatta
+- Discord makes Zen very strong against bosses.
+- Would need to make his moment to moment gameplay very satisfying to encourage players to pick him.
 ## Enemies
 ### Spawning
 - Enemy spawn quota: The game expects an amount of each type of enemy to spawn and will select a random enemy type to fill that quota.